sveltejs/cli/packages/create/README.md

 # @sveltejs/create

-An internal package for scaffolding SvelteKit projects.
+An internal package for scaffolding (Svelte)Kit projects.